Best HYSAs 2026: 11 Banks at 3%–5% APY (Verified May 8)

 - Limited features beyond savings (no buckets, no goal-setting tools)

-The trust premium costs about $130 annually on a $50,000 balance (the difference between 5.01% and 4.75%).
+The trust premium costs about $255 annually on a $50,000 balance (the difference between UFB Direct's up-to-4.01% and Marcus's 3.50%).
 For savers who want a real person answering the phone and the backing of a 155-year-old financial institution, that trade-off is reasonable.

 CIT Bank Platinum Savings: Best for High Balances

-CIT Bank Platinum Savings offers 4.80% APY but requires a $25,000 minimum deposit.
+CIT Bank Platinum Savings offers 3.75% APY on balances of $5,000+ (a limited-time 4.10% APY boost on $5K+ balances runs through May 31, 2026) but requires a $25,000 minimum deposit.
 This higher barrier to entry filters for committed savers and rewards them with a competitive rate.
 CIT has maintained consistently top-tier rates for accounts with higher minimums.

 Best for: Savers with $25,000 or more who want a strong APY without the web-only limitations of UFB Direct.
 CIT works well as a dedicated emergency fund or down-payment savings account for established savers.